Spinoco/fs2-kafka/README.md

 ## Design

 fs2-kafka is very simple when it comes to internal architecture.
-Eventhough kafka supports a variaty of patterns, we have tried to choose simple architecture that in our opinion will fit most real-world use-cases.
+Eventhough kafka supports a variaty of patterns, we choose simple, minimalistic architecture that in our opinion will fit most real-world use-cases.

 ### Subscribers